-During the year ended December 31, 2022, the Company has signed time deposit accounts agreements with four primary banks, in order to benefit of increasing interest rates, with maturities ranging from one month to six months.
+During the year ended December 31, 2023, the Company has signed time deposit accounts agreements with five primary banks, in order to benefit of increasing interest rates, with maturities ranging from one month to six months.

-The time deposits accounts with a maturity of more than three months are classified as current financial assets (see Note 28).
+The time deposits accounts with a maturity of more than three months are classified as current financial assets (see Note 28), if any.